 When bringing a vehicle to the Marian campus, all laws imposed by the State of Wisconsin and the City of Fond du Lac, as well as policies enacted by the University to regulate traffic and parking, must be obeyed.
 Marian University is empowered to enforce these laws and policies and levy fines for infractions.
 Marian University reserves the right to have illegally parked cars towed at the owner's expense.
 Parking policies at Marian University are subject to change at the discretion of the administration of the University, city ordinance, or state law.

-If a parking permit is lost or stolen, the student will be required to purchase a new parking permit (at the regular cost of $60) to continue parking on campus.
+If a parking permit is lost or stolen, the student will be required to purchase a new parking permit (at the regular cost of $75 or $50) to continue parking on campus.
 Outdated parking permits must be removed from vehicles each year.
 Please note: purchase of a permit does not guarantee parking availability.
 Moreover, a permit and/or on-campus parking privileges may be revoked for continual non-compliance with policies.

 On-campus parking in non-restricted areas of the campus is allowed on a first-come, first-serve basis.
 All parking areas, fire lanes, handicapped spaces, and other restricted areas are marked.
 These areas should be left open 24 hours a day, seven days a week.
 Resident students may park in the fire lane for unloading purposes no longer than 15 minutes and must turn on emergency flashers.
 The guest spaces throughout campus are reserved for non-Marian patrons only (members of the University community are not permitted to park in these spaces).
 There are limited spaces available for student parking near the Duplexes and Cedar Creek Apartments.
 However, not all residents in the Duplexes and Cedar Creek Apartments are assured parking spaces in that area.
 Available Duplex parking lots may only be used by residents of the respective Duplex.
 The remaining residents of the Duplexes and Cedar Creek Apartments must park their vehicle in the Courtyard, Naber Hall, Regina Hall, Stayer Center, or Townhouse parking lots.